datamechanics/delight/documentation/dataproc.md

 ```

 Don't forget to replace the placeholders!
-Most Spark distributions on Dataproc use Scala version 2.11.
+The default Spark distribution on Dataproc uses Scala version 2.11.
+Please refer to the [official Dataproc documentation](https://cloud.google.com/dataproc/docs/concepts/versioning/overview) to learn more about releases.

 ![Spark job on Dataproc](images/dataproc_configure.png)